MusicDin/kubitect/docs/user-guide/configuration/cluster-nodes.md

 :material-tag-arrow-up-outline: [v2.0.0][tag 2.0.0]

-By default, all instances are deployed on the *[*default host*](../hosts/#default-host)*.
+By default, all instances in a cluster are deployed on the [default host](../hosts/#default-host).
-Kubitect can be instructed to deploy the instance on a specific host by specifying the name of the host in the instance configuration.
+However, by specifying a specific host for an instance, you can control where that instance is deployed

 ```yaml